GavinPalmer1984/expertise/domains/morality/README.md

 - **Modeling excellence**: Demonstrating the behaviors and character you want to see developed
 - **Sacrificial service**: Prioritizing the learner's genuine needs over your own convenience or ego
 - **Cultivating self-control and contentment**: Teaching children to find joy and satisfaction without constant stimulation, developing this capacity at developmentally appropriate times and ways
+- **Practical tool mastery**: Learning and applying specific techniques for different ages and situations, recognizing that most parents "receive no guidebook" and need concrete strategies

 ### Less Obvious Moral Failures (Daily Mistakes)
 - **Casual dishonesty**: Small lies, exaggerations, or omissions that erode trust and integrity